needle-mirror/com.unity.burst/Documentation~/Burst.md

 - Lambda captures on `Entity.ForEach()` are not discovered for debugging data, so you won't be able to inspect variables originating from these.
 - Structs that utilize `LayoutKind=Explicit`, and have overlapping fields, are represented by a struct that will hide one of the overlaps.
 In the future they will be represented as a union of structs, to allow inspection of fields that overlap.
-- Local variables are currently treated as having the same scope as the function.
 - Function parameters are currently readonly from a debugging point of view.
 They are recorded to a stack argument during the prologue.
 Changing their value in the debugger may not have an affect.

 # Advanced usages